antongenchev/airflow-kafka/README.md

 # Airflow-Kafka Mini Data Streaming Project
 This repository contains a minimal data streaming setup utilizing Apache Airflow and Kafka.
-It's based on the tutorial by CodeWithYou, which you can find https://youtu.be/GqAcTrqKcrY?si=yUteXB5KiD3fkkyu.
+It's based on the tutorial by CodeWithYou, which you can find here https://youtu.be/GqAcTrqKcrY?si=yUteXB5KiD3fkkyu.
 This setup can serve as a reusable template for other data streaming projects.

 ## Overview
 This project demonstrates a simple streaming data pipeline that integrates Kafka with Airflow.
 It showcases how to produce and consume data in Kafka and orchestrate the entire data flow using Airflow.